practicajs/practica/docs/blog/prisma-is-different/index.md

 ## 2. Progress and maintenance

-**🌈 Ideas:** Looked like,

-Show how higher is Prisma commits frequency (graphs and numbers), show maintenance problems in existing ORMs like issues with people wondering whether it is still maintained,

 **💁‍♂️ What is it about:** OSS shines with small to medium libraries, history shows that larger project that demands massive maintenance work - the team is likely to struggle and even fade away.
 ORM is a maintenance beast - making it follow all the trends (e.g., ESM, TypeScript, new DB) with a volunteering team is almost not fair.
 Few years ago the future of TypeORM seemed very cloudy with people wondering whether it's still maintained